-- As a Special Agent, the position will be expected to know and understand various Arizona criminal and civil statutes; the Arizona criminal justice system; rules of evidence; and tactics, procedures, and techniques for general investigations, searches, seizures, and arrests.
+- As a Special Agent, the position will be expected to know and understand various Arizona criminal and civil statutes and regulations; the Arizona criminal justice system; rules of evidence; and tactics, procedures, and techniques for general investigations, searches, seizures, and arrests.

 - As a Special Agent, this position must have the skills to communicate effectively with people of various backgrounds and education levels using both verbal and non-verbal communication skills; conduct effective interviews and interrogations; maintain strict compliance with chain-of-custody and evidence control procedures; prepare search/seizure warrant affidavits; safely plan and execute search/seizure warrants; safely make arrests; manage time and resources effectively;work effectively with team members including attorneys, forensic accountants, computer forensics experts, administrative staff, and other investigators; and maintain proficiency with a firearm.

-- As a Special Agent assigned to HCFA, this position must have the skills to interpret and apply state laws pertaining to white collar crime; health care fraud; vulnerable adult abuse; and analyze and accurately interpret health care and insurance records; use a computer and software to prepare reports and perform data analysis; and use investigative resources to discover non-obvious relationships between entities.
+- As a Special Agent assigned to the Environmental Enforcement Section and the Special Investigations Section, this position must have the skills to interpret and apply complex laws pertaining to environmental regulation and white collar crime; analyze and accurately interpret copious amounts of information; use a computer and software to prepare reports and perform complex data analysis; and use investigative resources to discover responsible parties to and evidence of environmental contamination, discharge and disposal violations, and non-obvious relationships between entities.

 - As a Special Agent, this position must have the ability to find, collect, preserve, and evaluate information to determine the validity of and relevance to the alleged violation(s).
 This position must demonstrate initiative, self-motivation, and determination to consistently advance investigations and bring them to a successful conclusion.